Strive-School/ai_setup/operating_system/ubuntu.md

 chsh -s $(which zsh)
 ```
 This will the default shell for the current user.
 If run sudo `chsh -s $(which zsh)` it will change the default shell for root.
 If this doesn't work, **let us know** and we will come sort it out manually :)

+At any time, you can switch between `bash` and `zsh` by typing `exec bash` or `exec zsh`.
+Not important for now.

 ### Syntax Highlighting
 You want Zsh syntax highlighting.
-It will tell you if your command is valid even before you run it.
+It will tell you **if your command is valid even before you run it**.
 It’s handy.

 To enable syntax highlighting, run
 ```